kittholland/RiotPower/README.md

 # RiotPower
 Powershell module for Riot Games API

-This is going to initially be a powershell wrapper for the Riot Games Rest API https://developer.riotgames.com/api/
+This is a powershell wrapper for the Riot Games Rest API https://developer.riotgames.com/api/

-Outside of duplicating their methods will be functions for api key management and handling Riots apikey throttling.

-Eventually I'd like to have more complex logic and mapping for specific queries.
-If you have any questions or suggestions let me know.
+All native methods are supported, working on more advanced functionality.
+If you have any bugs or requests let me know.